 -Was the sensor properly zeroed?
 If you plan to use the Dual-Range Force Sensor in a different orientation (horizontal vs. vertical) than it was calibrated, zero the force sensor in the orientation in which you want to use it.
 This additional step makes the sensor read exactly zero when no force is applied.

 RELATED TIL ENTRIES

--TIL 1262: Can your force sensors be used in a test section of a wind tunnel for educational demonstrations?
+–Can your force sensors be used in a test section of a wind tunnel for educational demonstrations?

--TIL 2698: Why does my data table have holes (empty cells) in it?
+–Why does my data table have holes (empty cells) in it?

--TIL 2149: Problems with force sensor giving bad readings because hex barrel has been removed and improperly reinstalled.
+–Problems with force sensor giving bad readings because hex barrel has been removed and improperly reinstalled.

--Calibrate?
+Calibrate?
 No. The sensor is set to the stored calibration before shipping.

--Second point: Apply a known force to the sensor by hanging a labeled mass from the hook on the end of the sensor.
-Enter the weight of the mass (note: 1 kg applies a force of 9.8 newtons).
-For calibration using the +/-10 N range, use 300 grams of mass (2.94 newtons) for the second calibration point.
-For calibration using the +/-50 N range, use a one kilogram mass (9.8 newtons) for the second calibration point.
+-Second point: Apply a known force to the sensor by hanging a mass from the hook on the end of the sensor.
+Enter the weight of the mass (Note: 1 kg applies a force of 9.8 newtons).
+For calibration using the +/-10 N range, use 300 grams of mass (2.94 newtons).
+For calibration using the +/-50 N range, use a one kilogram mass (9.8 newtons).
 Do not exceed the selected range setting during calibration.

 RELATED VERNIER PRODUCTS